The Great American Campout with Kids

 There are SO many fun activities to do when you are camping with your kids.
 Of course, it's fun to sit around the campfire and sip hot cocoa, but it's also exciting to see what kinds of adventures you can create together.
 Here are some fun activities to do with your kids while you are camping.

-Build a maze using sticks
+- Build a maze using sticks by our friend Penny at Mother Natured

 Camping Recipes to Make with Kids